nicolascribbles/nicolascribbles/README.md

 - 🔭 I’m currently working on [my website portfolio](https://nicolacodes.com/) and I am an employee at Gemini Legal.

-- 🌱 I’m currently familiarizing myself with the relationship of the GPU and the browser through **WebGL, 3D Web Development and Data Visualization** and upskilling with **React** by taking Bruno Simon's three.js course.
+- 🌱 I’m currently familiarizing myself with the relationship of the GPU and the browser through **WebGL, 3D Web Development and Data Visualization** and upskilling with **React** by taking Bruno Simon's three.js journey course.
+[Repo with lessons](https://github.com/nicolascribbles/threejs_journey) | [the course](https://threejs-journey.com/)

 - 👯 I’m looking to collaborate on **building an open source UI Library**